m4b0/m4b0.github.io/about/index.md

 You can reach me on Twitter [@marcobravoram](https://twitter.com/marcobravoram).
 Let's start the conversation.

-*If you don't know, ask – if you know, share!
-~ opensource mindset*
+*If you really want to do something, you'll find a way.
+If you don't, you'll find an excuse. ~ Jim Rohn*